-- ✓ Turning off lights that are left on.
+- Turning off lights that are left on.
 Some households have been successful in getting their kids to turn off lights left on by a reward system, rather than nagging.
 "If I go in your room 3 times this month when you are out and the light is off, I will treat you to \\\\\."
 The household can fill in the blank. - ✓ Downsize lighting.
 Are there situations where there are more bulbs in use than are needed?
-Can fewer bulbs provide sufficient light? - ✓ Task lighting.
-Look for places where a higher wattage overhead light can be replaced by a lower wattage light, such as a desk lamp, closer to the task being done. - ✓ Motion sensors for outdoor lighting.
-These are inexpensive to buy, but may require an electrician to do the installation. - ✓ Install a night light if lights are left on all night.
+Can fewer bulbs provide sufficient light? - Task lighting.
+Look for places where a higher wattage overhead light can be replaced by a lower wattage light, such as a desk lamp, closer to the task being done. - Motion sensors for outdoor lighting.
+These are inexpensive to buy but may require an electrician to do the installation. - Install a night light if lights are left on all night.
 Install it for them if this is an acceptable program measure.
-Calculating the savings with the above formula. - ✓ Discontinue the use of halogen torchieres.
+Calculating the savings with the above formula. - Discontinue the use of halogen torchieres.
 These lights are costly to use and have been known to cause fires.
-If your program allows for replacement with fluorescent models, do so for the household.